excentis/ByteBlower_GUI_examples/frameblasting/README.md

 This example is very similar to the first case, only it uses IPv6.
 In the Frame view, you'll note that the Layer3 has been configured to IPV6.

+## Latency.bbp
+Frameblasting flows can be used for Latency Measurements.
+This project shows a couple use-cases.

+* Ex 1. default-latency: The default latency measurement.
+* Ex 2.
+Latency under load: In the same scenario we measure both the base latency and the latency when the network fully loaded (1Gbit/s).
+* Ex 3.
+Latency with TCP: An example of combining both latency measurement with a Tcp flow.

 ## NAT.bbp

 This project shows a couple tests of a NAT device.